tteodorescu0/sre-l10n/yaml.md

   * Localisation of unicode characters, functions and units
   * Algorithm to generate word numbers
-  * Translation of messages for navigation,
+  * Translation of messages for navigation
   * Localisation of speech rule sets that recursively construct descriptions of mathematical expressions

-Below is a an explanation of the actual speech rule sets that need localising as well as a description of the Yaml format of SRE speech rules.
+Below is an explanation of the actual speech rule sets that need localising as well as a description of the Yaml format of SRE speech rules.

 ## Speech Rule Sets

-SRE gnerally uses four rule sets for translation of mathematical expressions into speech.
+SRE generally uses four rule sets for translation of mathematical expressions into speech.
 Note, that there exist a couple of extra rule sets for English, which are generally not localised.